tompersona/river-crossing-puzzle/README.md

 The following rules apply:

-- only 2 people can be on the raft at a time
+- only 2 people can be on the boat at a time

 - the father cannot stay with any of the daughters without their mother's presence